-Eligibility for the actual project planning phase is based on assessment of project proposals in the Ministry for Foreign Affairs.
+Eligibility for the actual project planning phase is based on assessment of Concept Notes in the Ministry for Foreign Affairs.

 The general minimum eligibility criteria are:

-The project proposal is based on a well-grounded need.
+- The Concept Note is based on a well-grounded need.

-The project proposal's main focus is capacity development.
+- The Concept Note's main focus is capacity development.

-The project proposal can make use of the special expertise of a government agency or public body.
+- The Concept Note can make use of the special expertise of a government agency or public body.

-The budget of the project proposal (funding needs) is appropriate for an ICI project.
+- The budget of the Concept Note (funding needs) is appropriate for an ICI project.